N-falk/Bioinformatics_2025/README.md

 ## FastQC and Fastp Exercises

 Navigate to the directory FastQC_fastp that's in Bioinformatics_2025.
-You can try this on your own or use the code below from wherever you are, replacing USER with your user FAN, and make sure you are in the correct relative path
+You can try this on your own or use the code below from wherever you are, replacing USER with your user FAN, and make sure you are in the correct relative path.
+Note that your file path structure may be different depending on where you've put things and what you've called them :)

 ```bash
 cd /scratch/user/USER/Bioinformatics_2025/FastQC_fastp